Injury/Medical Pauses

 2. What is a Fit to Return (FTR)?

-A written note from a doctor, physio, osteopath, or chiropractor confirming you’re safe to return.
-Required before restarting after an injury pause.
+A written note from a doctor, physio, osteopath, or chiropractor confirming you’re safe to return to exercise.
+This is a requirement before restarting after an injury pause.

 3. Do I need medical proof to pause for injury?